framtk/mp3_tagger/README.md

 How to compile
 ----
 Move to the program directory, open **CMakeLists.txt** and edit the TagLib path to your local TagLib.
 After having edited the file run ***cmake CmakeLists.txt***, then run ***make*** and an executable called ***mp3_tagger*** should be created in the same directory.

+Alternatively it's possible to download the latest release from GitHub.

  How to run
 ----